vansh0007/url-parameter-service/README.md

    ```

 3. Create a `.env` file in the root directory and add your MongoDB and Redis configurations:
+   (Though env file is added with git commit: )

    ```plaintext
    MONGODB_URI=<your_mongodb_connection_string>
    REDIS_HOST=<your_redis_host>